 Twitter is only as good as the people you follow.
 Literally.
 If you follow no one then Twitter is absolutely pointless, and you’ll be presented with a wall of nothing every time you log in.
 If you follow people with nothing interesting to say, Twitter is dull and dreary.

-The answer, my dear Twitterati, is to follow interesting accounts.
+The answer, my dear Twitterati, is to follow interesting accounts in thriving Twitter communities based on your interests.
 Whether they be individuals with insights to impart, brands with bags of bonuses, or any other kind of intriguing accounts which tweet things you’ll actually be interested in reading.
 As usual, we are here to help.

 20 Essential Twitter Accounts